cloudpilot-emu/cloudpilot-emu/web/embedded/doc/README.md

 process.
 On real devices the hotsync name is set during the first hotsync.
 CloudpilotEmu allows you to change the user name by calling [setHotsyncName](./reference/interfaces/Emulator.html#setHotsyncName).
+This method returns a promise that should be awaited.

 **WARNING:** CloudpilotEmu calls into PalmOS in order to change the hotsync name.
 This has the potential of crashing the device under rare circumstances.